 Baptism is the first sacrament of welcoming or initiation into our Church.
 It occurs by the power of the Holy Spirit and through the pouring on or immersing in water as the priest or deacon proclaims, “I baptize you in the name of the Father and of the Son and of the Holy Spirit.”
 Through this action, the person is cleansed from all sin including original sin, reborn as a child of God, and welcomed into the Body of Christ, our Church.
 In baptism, we receive the Holy Spirit and also become co-workers with Christ in his ministry on earth as priest, prophet and king.

 Do you clearly understand what you are undertaking?

 We are so very happy for you as you give thanks to our heavenly Father for the gracious gift of your child!

 Baptism is both a great gift and a great task.
 God makes us to be, through the waters of baptism, His own adopted sons and daughters.
 This is the great gift.
 But with this gift comes a great task, a great responsibility: to live and act as His sons and daughters.
 This, clearly, is no small thing and requires His help all throughout our lives.

-Baptismal Preparation Sessions run once a month, alternating between sessions 1 and 2.
+Baptismal Preparation Sessions run once a month and must be completed prior to baptism.

 If you would like to learn more about Baptism for your child please call (920) 739-0331 or email Kara Main, Evangelization Coordinator.